top of page

 However, as agencies rush into bidding, these bid specs are far too often written with a significant amount of ambiguity in them.
 This can be driven by aggressive timelines, but can also be a deliberate attempt by the agency to maintain maximum flexibility as discussions with production houses begin.

 Either way, the result is a bid spec document with large information gaps.
-This leads to significant transparency issues, as the agency works independently behind the scenes with three different production houses to fill in these gaps.
+This leads to significant transparency issues and a lack of alignment, as the agency works independently behind the scenes with three different production houses to fill in these gaps.

 It also forces production houses to make assumptions and to overcompensate, which in the end leads to the addition of unnecessary crew, equipment and even time.